Openhab-Nodes/website/content/en/terms.md

 		We reserve the right to limit or restrict access to the backup system if abuse has been detected.

     * **Cloud based speech assistants (Amazon Alexa, Google Home):**
-		The provider establishes a secure connection between user selected cloud based digital assistants or services and your registered openHAB X instances, thus allowing those assistants or services to control your devices.
+		The provider establishes a secure connection between user selected cloud based digital assistants or services and your registered OHX instances, thus allowing those assistants or services to control your devices.
 		The provider cannot be hold responsible for defects, malfunctions or unresponsiveness of those external services, nor can he guarantee that those services will exist pass your contract time.
-    * **openHAB X support:**
+    * **OHX support:**
-		The provider will do a best effort job to keep your openHAB X instance responsive and running.
+		The provider will do a best effort job to keep your OHX instance responsive and running.
 		Support questions will be answered within a reasonable timeframe.
     * **Vote on developer roadmap topics:** You can use monthly topped up "points" to priorize aspects on the developer roadmap or suggest your own topic.
 A suggestion may be denied as inappropriate in which case no points will be deducted.
 1. Your account may only be used by yourself.
 Likewise, you are responsible as the owner of the account for the protection against its misuse.
 Your credentials must therefore be protected from third party access.